My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 Ingredients

-- fresh blueberries, washed and stems removed - using a mixture of berries will give us more texture, flavor and visual appeal
+- fresh berries - I used a variety of strawberries, blueberries and blackberries.
+Raspberries are also delicious.
+Using a mixture of berries will give us more texture, flavor and visual appeal.

 - refrigerated pie crust - if you want to make your own 9" pie crust, by all means, go for it!
 Otherwise, head to the refrigerator section of your grocery store and pick up a prepared crust.
-They're usually sold in a two pack.
+They're usually sold in a two pack, but you'll just need one.

 - sugar - even though the berries are inherently sweet, a little sugar is recommended here.
 Berries can vary in their sweetness, plus this is a dessert, right?